Is Norton VPN Worth It in 2026? An Honest, In-Depth Review

 Rating: 3.4 / 5

-So, is Norton VPN worth it in 2026?
-The answer depends entirely on your situation.
+So, is Norton VPN worth your money in 2026?
+It really depends on your situation.

-If you're already a Norton 360 subscriber, then yes — activating the included VPN is absolutely worth it.
-It's free with your subscription, provides solid basic protection, and requires zero additional effort.
-You'd be leaving value on the table by not using it.
+If you're already a Norton 360 subscriber, absolutely.
+You're basically getting the VPN free with what you're already paying.
+It provides solid basic protection, requires zero extra effort, and you'd be silly not to use it.

-If you're considering Norton VPN as a standalone purchase, it's harder to recommend.
-At ~$39.99/year, you're paying nearly the same price as NordVPN or Surfshark — both of which offer dramatically more features, better speeds, larger server networks, verified no-log policies, and reliable streaming unblocking.
+If you're thinking about buying Norton VPN standalone, it's a tougher sell.
+At ~$39.99/year, you're paying nearly the same as NordVPN or Surfshark — both of which offer way more features, better speeds, larger server networks, audited no-log policies, and actually work for streaming.

-Norton VPN is a good enough VPN attached to a great security suite.
-It's not a great VPN on its own merits.
-For casual users who value simplicity and are already invested in Norton's ecosystem, it fills the gap adequately.
-For anyone who wants a VPN that truly excels at privacy, performance, or content access, the dedicated VPN providers remain the better investment in 2026.
+And here's the honest assessment: Norton VPN is decent enough for basic use, but it's attached to a great security suite.
+As a standalone VPN?
+It doesn't measure up.
+For casual users already in Norton's world, it fills the gap.
+For anyone who wants a VPN that truly excels, the dedicated providers still win in 2026.

 FAQ: Norton VPN in 2026